lyteword/chspurgeon-tod/volume-4/psalm-98.md

 Oh, what a Christ have I!"

 ### Verse 5

+> Sing unto the LORD with the harp; with the harp, and the voice of a psalm.

 *Sing unto the LORD with the harp.* Skill in music should not be desecrated to the world's evil mirth, it should aid the private devotions of the saint, and then, like George Herbert, he will sing,